 They love to socialize but are not pretty much as active as their short-haired cousins.
 However, according to some Texel owners, their piggy was more active and mischievous than other breeds.
 Texel guinea pigs love attention and playing with their human friends.

 Do Texel Guinea Pigs Get Along With Other Guinea Pig breeds?

-As we stated earlier that Texels are calm & soft in nature, which makes them easy to get along with other breeds.
-They do well in pairs or more just like other piggies.
+As we stated earlier, Texels are calm & soft in nature, which makes them easy to get along with other breeds.
+They do well in pairs or more, just like other piggies.
 However, it’s important to introduce new members slowly as males can attempt to dominate other new males.
-Guinea pigs can fight with each other but that is not something to worry about.
-If you notice your piggies are fighting a lot and hurting each other then separating them could be a better decision.
+Guinea pigs can fight with each other, but that is not something to worry about.
+If you notice your piggies are fighting a lot and hurting each other, then separating them could be a better decision.